 3. Atlanta Hartsfield-Jackson

-The Atlanta Hartsfield-Jackson airport, the home of Delta Airlines, might be the busiest airport in the country, but it’s also the best if you are in need of a rest.
+The Atlanta Hartsfield-Jackson airport, the home of Delta Airlines, might be the busiest in the country, but it’s also the best if you need a rest.
 ATL boasts unique Minute Suites for travelers, consisting of a comfortable day bed in a small room that’s designed to dampen silence.
 There’s even a white-noise system to help you drift to sleep.

 4. Boston Logan

-The Boston Logan airport is often described as an upscale Sea-Tac, and it’s a great place to layover.
-For the kids, there’s two play areas created with the support of the Boston Children’s Museum and TVs.
+The Boston Logan Airport is often described as an upscale Sea-Tac, and it’s a great place to layover.
+For the kids, there are two play areas created with the support of the Boston Children’s Museum and TVs.
 Adults can relax in multiple in-airport spas, enjoy the free Wi-Fi, or relax in a rocking chair.
 If your layover is longer, take the ‘T’ ride out to Boston’s north end for a great tour of the Italian section, and a direct link back to the airport.
+Or rent a car and go somewhere near Boston for a short getaway.

 Read more: Awesome plans and fun things to do in Boston